 Most of us take pride in how shiny our bike is year round.
 This is especially important when it comes to storing your bike.
 A thorough cleaning and a coat of wax on all the paint and chrome is a great idea.
 It will minimize any oxidation that can happen and keep it protected from corrosion over the winter.

 Keep the Battery Charged

-Once you begin to winterize your motorcycle, make it a point to keep the battery charged by keeping it hooked up with a battery maintainer that will automatically shut off to prevent overcharging.
+Once you begin to winterize your motorcycle, make it a point to keep the battery charged by keeping it hooked up to a battery maintainer that will automatically shut off to prevent overcharging.
 This will prevent the battery from self-discharging and will properly care for the cells.

-A properly winterized bike will stay looking and performing like new for years to come.
+A properly winterized bike will stay looking and perform like new for years to come.
 A little bit of upfront work to preserve all aspects of your bike will lower your overall costs long term as well as avoiding the headaches associated with potentially expensive bike repairs.